Configure and Manage Cluster Links on Confluent Cloud¶

 Note

 - In Confluent Cloud, ACL sync is only supported between two Confluent Cloud clusters that belong to the same Confluent Cloud organization.
 ACL sync is not supported between two Confluent Cloud clusters in different organizations, or between a Confluent Platform and a Confluent Cloud cluster.
 Do not include in the sync filter ACLs that are managed independently on the destination cluster.
-Before configuring and deploying with ACL sync, see ACL Syncing limitations in the overview for full details.
+Before configuring and deploying with ACL sync, see ACL syncing limitations in the overview for full details.

 - You can also migrate consumer group offsets from the source to destination cluster.